sundowndev/leafeon/README.md

 # router.js

-Simple client-based JS router for a single page.
+Simple client based mono-page JS router.
+You don't need node, this is a entirely lightweight front based for simple html pages.
+You can use it on GitHub pages for documentations or a portfolio for example.

 ## Overview